kyma-project/hydroform/examples/gardener/gcp/README.md

 ## Overview

-This example shows you how you can use Gardener to provision a cluster on Google Cloud Platform (GCP).
-For the example to work, you need to configure Gardener and GCP to enable mutual access.
+This example shows you how you can use Hydroform to provision a cluster on Google Cloud Platform (GCP) with Gardener.
+For the example to work, you need to configure Gardener and GCP to allow access.

 ## Installation